 Regional music is a fabulous partner to literary traveling, especially when the lyrics and history fit.
 Here are ideas for (mostly) traditional music from the roots of where you are headed on the road:

 Appalachia Track down early recordings of The Carter Family and catch a concert at the Carter Family Fold on a weekend.
 Any banjo music works too.

 Arkansas Johnny Cash

 California Go ’60s with The Beach Boys, The Doors, Jefferson Airplane, The Mamas and the Papas (“California Dreamin'”), and Stevie Wonder.

 D.C.
 John Sousa

 Delaware George Thorogood

-The Delta You need Elvis, blues musicians like John Lee Hooker, and Lynard Skynard.
+The Delta Elvis, blues musicians like John Lee Hooker, and Lynard Skynard.

 Florida For Northern Florida, go with the homegrown rock of early Tom Petty & the Heartbreakers and Matchbox 20.
-For South Florida, there’s Usher, of course, but how about the ’70s when Miami produced most of the world’s biggest pop acts?
-The BeeGees, Andy Gibb, K.C. and the Sunshine Band, Jimmy Buffet, Gloria Estefan and other Latin-American artists will round out the sound.
+For South Florida, how about the ’70s when Miami produced most of the world’s biggest pop acts?
+The BeeGees, Andy Gibb, K.C. and the Sunshine Band, Jimmy Buffet, Gloria Estefan, and other Latin-American artists will round out the sound.

 Hawaii Israel Kamkawiwo’ole’s “Somewhere over the Rainbow/What a Wonderful World” and “Aloha ‘Oe.”
 (Or just turn on the car radio when you are in Hawaii; many stations there play Hawaiian music.)